TonyIvchenko/playground/src/vibedj/README.md

 - Takes pasted writing.
 - Reads tone, energy, tension, warmth, and dreaminess.
-- Suggests a soundtrack direction.
+- Generates a browser synth loop tied to the detected vibe.
+- Shows reactive visuals while the loop plays.
 - Builds a color palette.
 - Recommends typography.
 - Proposes motion treatment for a page, teaser, or visual identity.